orhun/git-cliff/website/docs/configuration/bump.md

 ### bump_type

-When set, it forces to always bump in major, minor or patch.
+When set, it forces to always bump in major, minor, patch, or prerelease.

 e.g.